bmoir23/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model ( how to take control of the webpage inside of the console)

 2. What is an event?

+Whenever an action or change happens on an element

 3. What is an event listener?

+a function that watches for an action or change to happen to an element ( i.e. resize, click, mouseover, keydown)

 4. Why would we convert a NodeList into an Array?

+in order to to use all functions in an array method

 5. What is a component?

+reusable elements and code

 ### Git Set up